chatbottech/chatbottech.github.io/_reviews/mobile-monkey.md

 In summary, MobileMonkey is easy to use and reasonably priced, with some useful features, but ultimately it's mediocre.

-MobileMonkey is not different to other chatbot tools in terms of the features it provides, but in terms of how it positions itself as being for marketers.
-It is worth considering how much you value this as a marketer.
+Since MobileMonkey distinguishes itself by targeting marketers, it is worth considering how much you value this.
 It does mean that the supporting documentation and promotional material will quickly point you at the features you need and how they will benefit you.
 It may also mean that you get more support tailored towards marketing.

 In terms of features, however, MobileMonkey is much like other tools.